metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 c.f https://community.metabrainz.org/t/concerning-the-new-is-about-relation/497088/16
 These non-writer people can be to be added as <u>Authors</u>, despite not having written anything themselves.

-Additionally, there are many other roles an "Author"(entity) can have in Bookbrainz: Photographer, penciller, translator, illustrator, and so on (see section below)
+Additionally, there are many other roles an "Author"(entity) can have in BookBrainz: Photographer, penciller, translator, illustrator, and so on (see section below)

 ## What if a Work doesn't *have* a known author?
 There are special-purpose authors for these specific cases: